SCOLIOSIS AND SPINE SURGERY RISKS AND COMPLICATIONS

 Pseudarthrosis

 The term “pseudo” means false and “arthrosis” refers to joint.
 The term “pseudarthrosis” then means a false joint.
 A surgeon uses this term to describe either a fractured bone that remains untreated or had an unsuccessful fusion.
-A pseudarthrosis usually means that there is motion between the two bones that doctors need to fuse together for improvement.
+A pseudarthrosis usually means that there is motion between the two bones that doctors need to fuse for improvement.

 There is usually unbearable pain when the vertebrae involved in a surgical fusion do not heal.
 The pain may increase over time.
-The spinal motion can also stress the metal hardware that holds the fusion-possibly causing them to break.
+The spinal motion can also stress the metal hardware that holds the fusion causing them to break.
 You may require additional surgery for pseudarthrosis.
 Your surgeon might want to add more bone grafts, replace the metal hardware, or add an electrical stimulator to try to get the fusion to heal.

 Transitional Syndrome